Yes. If the objective is to recover charged costs of providing it to users, then it is necessary to follow the FSEA requirements.

 Operating an FSEA

-How do I go about invoicing Internal Customers?
+How do I invoice Internal Customers?

 Please refer to the Billing page for more information on the Internal Customers invoicing process.
 Included on this site are requirements regarding processing of the internal charges.

-How do I go about invoicing External Customers?
+How do I invoice External Customers?

 Please refer to the Billing page for more information on the External Customers invoicing process.
-Included on this site is a sample invoice, receivable requirements, and guidelines of the University.

 Do I have to submit the certification if the rates are not changing?